Cake Troubleshooting Guide

 2. The cake layers weren’t leveled.

-3. Your cake wasn’t settled before adding the final layer of frosting.
+3. Your cake wasn’t settle before adding the final layer of frosting.

 4. Your cake is made with a filling that’s too soft.